KimStebel/flow-parser-macros/blog.md

 }
 ```

 ... the AST of the object will be passed as an expression to the macro implementation.
-The macro can then use quasiquotes to pattern match on the annotated code and extract pieces of it such as the name of the object, its superclass, traits it is inheriting from and definitions in the class body.
-The return value of the macro is the expression the annotated class should be replaced with.
-In our example, the macro annotation simply puts the pieces of the object back together and returns it unchanged.
+The macro can then use quasiquotes to pattern match on the annotated code and extract pieces of it such as the name of the object, its superclass, traits it is inheriting from, and definitions in the class body.
+The macro returns an expression that will replace the annotated class.
+In our example, it simply puts the pieces of the object back together and returns it unchanged.

 ### File format spec

-To give the macro something to do, we first need a description of the data formats we want to create parsers for.
+To give the macro something to do we first need a description of the data formats we want to create parsers for.

 ```